thereidfleish/myace/backend/README.md

 **GET /buckets/**

 This route gets every bucket associated with the user.
-If there are no uploads in a bucket, `last_modified` will be omitted.
+If there are no uploads in a bucket, `last_modified` will be the bucket's creation datetime.

 Request: N/A